lpsinger/userguide/content.rst

 NSBH, BBH, or MassGap merger):

 * **HasNS**: The mass of one or more of the binary's two companion compact objects is consistent with a neutron star.
+Equivalently, the mass of the *secondary* or less massive compact object is consistent with a neutron star, :math:`m_2 \leq 3 M_\odot`.
 * **HasRemnant**: A non-zero amount of neutron star material remained outside the final remnant compact object (a necessary but not sufficient condition to produce certain kinds of electromagnetic emission such as a short :term:`GRB`